xames3/smart/docs/source/projects/xsnumpy.rst

 Illusion of simplicity
 ===============================================================================

-Well, after wrestling with the **"simple"** things, I naively thought the hardest and in all honesty, the boring part of xsNumPy was behind me.
-I was chuffed and excited than ever before for the **"fun"** stuff |dash|
+Well, after wrestling with the **"simple"** things, I naively thought th hardest and, in all honesty, the boring part of xsNumPy was behind me.
+I was chuffed and more excited than ever before for the "fun" stuff |dash|
 element-wise arithmetics, broadcasting, and other random functions.
 What I didn't realise was that my journey was about to get even more mental.
-If implementing the ``ndarray`` class was untangling a knot, matrix operations felt like trying to weave my own thread from scratch.
-Not sure, if that makes sense.
+If implementing the |xp.ndarray|_ class was untangling a knot, matrix operations felt like trying to weave my own thread from scratch.
+Not sure if that makes sense.

 But the point was, it was hard!

 If you've read it till this point, you might've noticed a trend in my thought process.
-I assume things to be quite simple, which they bloody aren't and I start small.
+I assume things to be quite simple, which they bloody aren't, and I start small.
 This was nothing different.
 I started simple, at least that's what I thought.
 Basic arithmetic operations like addition, subtraction, and scalar multiplication seemed relatively straight.
 I figured I could just iterate through my flattened data and perform operations element-wise.
 And it worked... for the first few test cases.

 .. code-block:: python
     :linenos: